MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 ## Define an AI data strategy

-An AI data strategy outlines data collection, storage, and usage practices that meet regulatory, ethical, and operational standards.
-This strategy promotes reliable AI outputs and ensures data security and privacy.
+An AI data strategy outlines data collection, storage, and usage practices that align with regulatory, ethical, and operational standards.
+This strategy ensures reliable AI outputs and promotes data security and privacy.

-- *Protect data security and privacy.* Establish robust security measures, including encryption, access controls, and anonymization, to safeguard sensitive data in AI processes.
-Define access controls to protect data from unauthorized use and breaches.
-Don't let data boundaries blur when data is fed into AI systems.
-For example, AI workloads for all employees should only use data that's appropriate for all employees.
-Internet-facing AI workloads must only use data that's appropriate for public use.
+- *Protect data security and privacy.* Establish robust measures, such as encryption, access controls, and anonymization, to safeguard data.
+Define access controls to protect against unauthorized use.
+Limit data exposure to ensure that data used in AI processes matches its intended audience.

 - *Manage the data lifecycle.* Define how data will be collected, stored, processed, and retired.
-Ensure compliance with data retention and disposal policies, and use version control to maintain accuracy across model updates and data changes.
+Adhere to data retention and disposal policies, and use version control to maintain data accuracy across updates.

-- *Define acceptable use.* Provide limits on how individuals and systems interact with AI.
-Read the data security and privacy policies for individual products to define what data should be shared.
-Some services, like Azure OpenAI, allow you to elevate privacy levels above the platform default.
+- *Define acceptable use.* Set boundaries on how individuals and systems interact with AI.
+Review data security and privacy policies for specific products to understand data sharing limitations.
+Some services, like Azure OpenAI, offer elevated privacy levels.

-- *Monitor and evaluate continuously.* Set up ongoing monitoring of AI models and data pipelines to ensure data quality, performance, and fairness over time.
-Regularly audit data and model outputs to identify any shifts that could affect reliability or compliance.
+- *Monitor and evaluate continuously.* Regularly audit data and model outputs to ensure data quality, performance, and fairness.
+Monitor AI models and data pipelines to identify any shifts that could impact reliability or compliance.

+## Define a responsible AI strategy

+A responsible AI strategy outlines your role in ensuring that AI solutions remain trustworthy and beneficial for all users.
+You and your AI provider, in this case Microsoft, share this responsibility.
+Your responsibilities vary depending on whether you use software as a service (SaaS), such as Microsoft Copilots, or an AI platform as a service (PaaS), like Azure AI Studio.

+- *Establish AI accountability.* As AI technology and regulations advance, assign someone to monitor and govern these changes.
+Create an [AI center of excellence](./center-of-excellence.md) (AI CoE), or appoint an AI lead to oversee your AI adoption.

+- *Align with established responsible AI principles.* Microsoft follows six [responsible AI](https://www.microsoft.com/ai/responsible-ai#advancing-aI-policy) principles that adhere to the [NIST Artificial Intelligence Risk Management Framework (AI RMF)](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-1.pdf).
+Use these as business goals to define success and govern your AI adoption.

+- *Identify responsible AI tools.* Responsible AI tools ensure that your AI aligns with broader responsible AI practices.
+As part of your strategy, identify which Responsible AI [tools and processes](https://www.microsoft.com/ai/tools-practices#tabs-pill-bar-oc8dad_tab1) are relevant.

+- *Understand legal and regulatory compliance requirements.* Legal and regulatory compliance influence how you build and manage AI workloads.
+Research and adhere to the requirements governing AI use in each country where you operate.

 ## Next step